bradschl/embedded-c-soft-timer/README.md

     for(;;) {
         // Periodically execute the timer context to drive the
         // internal timer rollover logic
-        stimer_execute_context(timer_ctx);
+        // This call is not strictly required, see stimer.h stimer_execute_context(timer_ctx);

         /* ...  */